-In October 2000, the Company's board of directors adopted the Resources Connection, Inc. Employee Stock Purchase Plan ("ESPP"), which was approved by the Company's stockholders in October 2000.
+In October 2000, the Company's stockholders approved the Resources Connection, Inc. Employee Stock Purchase Plan (the "ESPP").
 Under the terms of the ESPP, a total of 2,400,000 shares of common stock may be issued.
-The ESPP allows for qualified employees (as defined) to participate in the purchase of designated shares of the Company's common stock at a price equal to the lesser of 85% of the fair market value of common stock at the beginning or end of each semi-annual stock purchase period.
-The Company issued 119,000 and 169,000 shares of common stock pursuant to this plan for the three months ended August 31, 2006 and the year ended May 31, 2006, respectively.
-There are 1,466,000 shares of common stock available for issuance under the ESPP as of August 31, 2006.
+The ESPP allows for qualified employees (as defined) to participate in the purchase of designated shares of the Company's common stock at a price equal to 85% of the lesser of the fair market value of common stock at the beginning or end of each semi-annual stock purchase period.
+The Company issued 143,000 and 273,000 shares of common stock pursuant to this plan for the three months ended August 31, 2007 and the year ended May 31, 2007, respectively.
+There are 1,169,000 shares of common stock available for issuance under the ESPP as of August 31, 2007.